openactive/2018-20.openactive.io/index.md

 <div class="notes">

+##### Section Notes
-**Notes**: This section is used to showcase organisations that are already involved in the initiative.
+**Purpose**: This section is used to showcase organisations that are already involved in the initiative.
 A selection of featured case studies will be represented by their logo in a grid.
 **Functionality**: The logos will act as a tabbing system to reveal content from the case study, this would consist of some fast facts about each case.
 **Design**: The design of this section should be balanced and clearly represent to a user the functionality of the tabs, this would include clearly  active state on tabs to the open content area/
 </div>